-Vesting of performance compensation awards may be subject to a requirement of continuous service and/or the satisfaction of one or more performance goals.
+Subject to certain minimum vesting requirements (see "Minimum Vesting Requirements" above), vesting of performance compensation awards may be subject to a requirement of continuous service and/or the satisfaction of one or more performance goals.
 The performance goals may vary from participant to participant, group to group, and period to period.
 Performance goals may be weighted for different factors and measures.
 The length of any performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained will be determined by the Plan Administrator.